jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Can never be raised again from the dead
 - Seems to be impacting the entire world so a lot of people are concerned
 - Everyone is at a loss of what is going on and what to do
-- Couldn't figure out a way to slow Hamwert's degredation
+- Couldn't figure out a way to slow Hamwert's degradation
-- Similar to the magic of lichs
+- Similar to the magic of [lich's](https://www.dndbeyond.com/monsters/lich)
   - Corpsewood to the south may have an understanding of the death curse
 - Remallia Haventree
   - Member of the Harpers